John Michael Hayden

 "John Michael has been a great asset to our program at Louisville and we are grateful for him investing in our program," Louisville head coach Ken Lolla said.
 "He is a tremendous addition to Lipscomb."

-For two and a half years, Hayden served as the Director of Coaching with the Kentucky Fire Juniors USYSA club.
+For close to three years, Hayden served as the Director of Coaching with the Kentucky Fire Juniors USYSA club.

-Hayden had a celebrated youth career, where he was named a two-time Parade Magazine All-American at Trinity High School in Louisville, Kentucky .
+Hayden had a celebrated youth career, where he was named a two-time Parade Magazine All-American at Trinity High School in Louisville, Kentucky.
 He was named NSCAA/adidas Kentucky Player of the Year along with Gatorade and Eurosport State Player of the Year honors.
-Before signing with Inidana University as a midfielder, Hayden was listed as a top 25 recruit with Soccer America.
+Before signing with Indiana University as a midfielder, Hayden was recognized as a top 25 recruit with Soccer America.

-Perhaps the highlight of his career came in 2004, when he scored on an overtime header to defeat the third-ranked Maryland Terripans to put his Hoosiers in a title bout with UC Santa Barbara in the NCAA College Cup National Final against UC Santa Barbara.
+Perhaps the highlight of his career came in 2004, when he scored on an overtime header to defeat the third-ranked Maryland Terripans to put his Hoosiers in the NCAA College Cup National Final against UC Santa Barbara.

 |Copyright ©2014 Lipscomb University Athletics.
 All Rights Reserved.||www.LipscombSports.com|